trust-that-surprise-ad About

 The 2019 IICSI graduate student cohort

-The programs feature three core courses (Core Concepts in Critical Studies in Improvisation, Research Practices, and Arts-Based Community-Making), research and teaching assistantship packages, internships with community organizations, and opportunities for students to learn, grow, and develop their practice in their field in a rigorous, energetic, and creative environment.
-PhD students will also complete a pedagogy lab course and a qualifying exam.
-Both MA and PhD students will have the opportunity to develop independent projects.
+Funding opportunities include research and teaching assistantship packages, and in some select cases, internships with community organizations.
+The PHD.IMPR provides opportunities for students to learn, grow, and develop their practice in their field in a rigorous, energetic, and creative environment.
+PhD students will also complete a qualifying exam and have multiple opportunities to develop independent projects.

 More details about the program and application requirements can be found on the University of Guelph website improv portal www.uoguelph.ca/arts/improv